 Surgical Treatment

-Surgery is not common for treating medial ankle strains, but may be recommended for severe cases that result in instability of the ankle, or cases that do not improve with conservative treatment.
-Your doctor may recommend surgery especially if there are other related issues, such as a fracture, affecting your ankle.
+Surgery is not common for treating medial ankle strains, but it may be recommended for severe cases that result in instability of the ankle or cases that do not improve with conservative treatment.
+Your doctor may recommend surgery, especially if there are other related issues, such as a fracture, affecting your ankle.
+Surgical repair may be needed in cases when the inner ankle ligament and other ligaments or bones are damaged.

 Recovery